hiagosilva12/IA_He_Writes/README.md

 python3 index.py

-# AI that recognizes your speech and displays it on the console.
+# IA that recognizes your speech and displays it on the console.
 python3 main.py